Paregoric: History

+A dram (dr.) is about 1.8 grams, a modern teaspoon is 5 mL, and a scruple is 1/4 teaspoon.

 The Medical Companion, Or Family Physician, a book from 1827, gave the following recipe:

 Paregoric Elixir – Take of purified opium, flowers of Benzoin, camphor, and essential oil of annis-seed, each, two drachms; brandy, two pints.
 Digest for eight or ten days, frequently shaking the bottle, and then strain the elixir.

-Use during the twentieth century
+Use during the 20th century

-During the twentieth century its use declined as governments regulated its ingredients (opium is a controlled substance in many countries).
+During the 20th century its use declined as governments regulated its ingredients (opium is a controlled substance in many countries).
 Beginning in late 2011, there was a period in which paregoric was not being manufactured in the United States.
 As of August 2012, however, the manufacture of paregoric had resumed.

 Regulation

-The early twentieth century brought increased regulation of all manner of narcotics, including paregoric, as the addictive properties of opium became more widely understood, and "patent medicines came under fire largely because of their mysterious compositions".
+The early 20th century brought increased regulation of all manner of narcotics, including paregoric, as the addictive properties of opium became more widely understood, and "patent medicines came under fire largely because of their mysterious compositions".
 In the United States, the Pure Food and Drug Act of 1906 required that certain specified drugs, including alcohol, cocaine, heroin, morphine, and cannabis, be accurately labeled with contents and dosage.
 Previously many drugs had been sold as patent medicines with secret ingredients or misleading labels.
 Cocaine, heroin, cannabis, and other such drugs continued to be legally available without prescription as long as they were labeled.
 It is estimated that sale of patent medicines containing opiates decreased by 33% after labeling was mandated.
-In 1906 in Britain and in 1908 in Canada "laws requiring disclosure of ingredients and limitation of narcotic content were instituted".
+In 1906 in Britain and in 1908 in Canada laws requiring disclosure of ingredients and limitation of narcotic content were instituted.

-The Harrison Narcotics Act of 1914 restricted the manufacture and distribution of opiates, including laudanum, and coca derivatives in the United States; this was followed by France's Loi des stupefiants in 1916, and Britain's Dangerous Drugs Act in 1920.

-In the United States, the Harrison Narcotics Act of 1914 regulated "opium or coca leaves, or any compound, manufacture, salt, derivative or preparation thereof", but not some medical products containing relatively low concentrations of these substances.
+The U.S. Harrison Narcotics Tax Act of 1914 restricted the manufacture and distribution of opiates, including laudanum and coca derivatives; this was followed by France's Loi des stupefiants in 1916 and Britain's Dangerous Drugs Act in 1920.
+The Harrison Narcotics Tax Act regulated "opium or coca leaves, or any compound, manufacture, salt, derivative or preparation thereof", but not some medical products containing relatively low concentrations of these substances.
 Paregoric was classified as an "Exempt Narcotic", as were other medical products containing small amounts of opium or their derivatives.